 Daniels Motor Company

 The pioneering American automobile brand Daniels Motor Company was founded in 1915 in Reading, Pennsylvania, USA.
 Its organizers were George E. Daniels and Neff E. Parish.
 The company was created to produce automobiles only on individual orders.
 Each automobile was a work of art.
 In 1916, 142 Daniels A cars were produced.
 In 1917, the three-seat Daniels B coupe was developed.
 A new factory was opened in the 1920s.
-The ensuing financial crisis in 1923 led to the decline and closure of the brand in 1924.
+The financial crisis in 1923 led to the brand’s decline and closure in 1924.

 Dare (UK) Limited